brunojuliao/chat-experience/README.md

 _The "set" command will set the env var for the current session only.
 The "setx" command will set the env var system wide.
 You can run only setx though.
 The "set" suggestions is in the case of you using that same session to run the program._

+If it's still complicated, you can:
+- open the chex-sample.bat
+- replace the values for the services you plan to use (remember that Telegram is mandatory.
+Mixer and Twitch are optional)
+- save it as chex.bat (this name is in .gitignore, so don't worry about pushing credentials to github accidentally)
+- Download the compiled version [here](http://tiny.cc/d24bkz) (right-click and ask to open in new tab)
+- Extract the executable from the zip
+- Make sure you have chex.bat and the executable in the same folder
+- Double click chex.bat
+- Done!
+Thanks to @gvasconcelos for that!

 __Cool.
 Although, I'm not a programmer.
 How can I run it?__

 _In this case you can download a compiled version [here](http://tiny.cc/d24bkz) (right-click and ask to open in new tab).
 You can't scape the cmd.exe steps though.
 Those are important._